Bringing communities together, equipping them to address racism.

 ASDIC has received several awards, including the Facing Race Ambassador Award from The Saint Paul Foundation (2010) and the Touchstone Award for Inclusiveness from the Duluth-Superior Area Community Foundation (2010), and a Designation as Sage at Summit of Sages from the University of Minnesota School of Nursing (2012).
 Okogyeamon and Otto also helped create the annual Overcoming Racism Conference, now held at Metropolitan State University.

-Since our inception, we have operated with the support of Cherokee Park United Church, which serves as our fiscal agent.
-In early 2017, we began the process to becoming a free-standing nonprofit.
-We expect this will take a year to complete.
+Since our inception, we have operated with the support of Cherokee Park United Church.
+In 2017 we became a free-standing nonprofit.